What we are learning about this term in Halton Class with Miss Mulholland.

 Phase 3 sounds- https://vimeo.com/661800658

 General Class Reminders

 - READING BOOKS IN BOOK BAGS will need to be brought into school every day.
-The children’s books will be changed on a Monday and Thursday twice a week.
+The children’s books will be changed on a FRIDAY.

 - HOMEWORK will be set every Friday and will be due back in school the following Wednesday.
 Pupils will also be given spellings to learn.
 These will be tested on a Friday.